karlsander/ersa/readme.md

 ### Minimalist: graphql.js

 The reference GraphQL implementation includes a solid way to create a schema.
-If you import the required tools directly from the `ersa` package, it add no additional bundle size.
+If you import the required tools directly from the `ersa` package, it ads no additional bundle size.

 ```js
 import { createRequestHandler } from "ersa";